netdata/netdata/web/server/README.md

 ### Binding Netdata to multiple ports

 Netdata can bind to multiple IPs and ports, offering access to different services on each.
-Up to 100 sockets can be used (you can increase it at compile time with `CFLAGS="-DMAX_LISTEN_FDS=200" ./netdata-installer.sh ...`).
+Up to 100 sockets can be used (increase it at compile time with `CFLAGS="-DMAX_LISTEN_FDS=200" ./netdata-installer.sh ...`).

 The ports to bind are controlled via `[web].bind to`, like this: